 - Use an empty can, cup, or cookie cutter to cut 3 to 4 medium circles out of each wrap.

 - The empty pizza sauce can that you already have works well!

 - Press firmly enough, using a rocking motion, until it cuts through the wrap

-- Press each wrap circle into muffin tin so it fits snuggly
+- Press each wrap circle into a muffin tin so it fits snuggly.

-- Moving on, pour pizza sauce, parmesan cheese, and the spices into a medium sized bowl and stir till
+- Moving on, pour pizza sauce, parmesan cheese, and spices into a medium-sized bowl and stir.

-- Drop about 1–2 tbs of sauce in each wrap, this really varies according to how much sauce you like!
+- Drop about 1 to 2 tablespoons of sauce in each wrap This really varies according to how much sauce you like!

 - Add mozzarella cheese evenly over each mini pizza

-- Place 4 mini pepperoni’s on top of each pizza
+- Place 4 mini pepperoni on top of each pizza.

-- Bake in preheated oven for 12–15 minutes, or until cheese is melted and lightly browned.
-OR put on the grill for a smokey taste!
+- Bake in preheated oven for 12 to 15 minutes, or until the cheese is melted and lightly browned.
+Or, put it on the grill for a smokey taste!
 Oh, that would be even better!

-- Wait for pizzas to cool, remove from muffin tin using a fork or knife
+- Wait for the pizzas to cool, and remove them from muffin tin using a fork or knife.

 - Serve warm and enjoy!

 - You can add side dips if you feel like it.
-My girls love, love, love buttermilk ranch dressing and spicy sauses!
+My girls love, love, love buttermilk ranch dressing and spicy sauces!

 Baked Chicken Chimichangas: Another Recipe for Chimichangas

 Oh, these look so good and when done are extremely "ooey gooey" with melted cheese.
 I've always been honest with you and promised to tell you when it's NOT a simple recipe.
 This is a recipe that's easy but it does take 30 minutes to cook, prep time depends on how many you are feeding.
 Also if you decide to make the smaller tortillas, cook time will be less.
 You'll need enough time to shred the amount of chicken and the amount of vegetables you decide to use.
 Serves as many or as few as you need.